 You create the thought of jealousy because you do not have the necessary awareness of your true self.
 In life, people forget the fact that everyone is unique.
 Everyone is brought up in a different set of circumstances and by different parents.
 Then their journey and destiny have been different.
-But due to jealousy, you start comparing yourself with people who have more beauty, talent, health, possessions or reputation than you.
-You feel threatened and become unstable and even forget appreciating what you have and just focus what you don’t have.
+But due to jealousy, you start comparing yourself with people who have more beauty, talent, health, possessions, or reputation than you.
+You feel threatened and become unstable and even forget to appreciate what you have and just focus on what you don’t have.

 Every human being wants to be successful and happy in life.
-In society, the word success and happiness denote a lot of money, big cars, a huge house, name, and fame etc. Success is wrongly confused with the achievement of material possession.
-In schools, family a child who stands first is taken to be successful and rest automatically failures.
-The student who doesn’t come first feels insulted, shame, unaccepted and insecure and starts feeling jealous.
-If the values of knowledge, health, hard work, honesty, truthfulness, sharing, caring are associated and glorified with success then this would not be the case.
+In society, the word success and happiness denote a lot of money, big cars, a huge house, a name, fame, etc. Success is wrongly confused with the achievement of material possession.
+In schools, family a child who stands first is taken to be successful, and the rest automatically fail.
+The student who doesn’t come first feels insulted, shame, unaccepted, and insecure and starts feeling jealous.
+If the values of knowledge, health, hard work, honesty, truthfulness, sharing, and caring are associated and glorified with success then this would not be the case.
 All students will feel confident and will have high self-esteem and there will be no question of feeling jealous.
 By comparing we create our own poison and then drink it.

-Human being has the natural desire to take possession of knowledge, power, money, fame etc. In this process of acquiring things the person develops the desire to go ahead of others; and this opens the floodgates of jealous It starts with sibling rivalry where children rival for parent’s love and attention, toys, dresses etc. This Sanskara of jealousy takes strong roots in schools and further gets more matured in offices and business if not controlled timely.
-This journey of jealousy creates havoc when it comes in between the relations of husband-wife, brother-sister neighbors etc.
+Human being has the natural desire to take possession of knowledge, power, money, fame, etc. In this process of acquiring things the person develops the desire to go ahead of others; and this opens the floodgates of jealousy It starts with sibling rivalry where children rival for their parent’s love and attention, toys, dresses, etc. This Sanskara of jealousy takes strong roots in schools and further gets more matured in offices and businesses if not controlled timely.
+This journey of jealousy creates havoc when it comes to the relations of husband-wife, brother-sister neighbors, etc.

 How do I free myself from the jealousy that arises within me?